 How to do it: Holding a dumbbell in each hand with your arms outstretched under the shoulders and your legs hip-width apart, pull back one of the weights whilst keeping your elbow as close to the body as possible.
 Once you‚Äôve moved the dumbbell back to the ground repeat with the alternate arm, maintaining a straight back and avoiding any movement in the body as the arms are moved.

 Tip: Hold the dumbbells at 45-degree angles on the ground with the top of each touching.
-The modification will aid with shoulder activation as well as add more focus onto the core element of the movement.
+The modification will aid with shoulder activation as well as add more focus to the core element of the movement.

 It may not look like a tough exercise, but do bodyweight glute bridges properly and you‚Äôll know about it.
 It‚Äôs by far one of the best exercises for isolating the glutes as well as hitting the stabilising muscles around them.
 It also has the added benefit of being used as a safer alternative to squats and lunges if you suffer from back, hip or knee pain.